CharlieParkman/hello-world/README.md

 # hello-world
 Hello World
-I like tacos and sushi
+I like tacos and sushi,
-a lot.
+Especially salmon.